 With walking shoes and fitness trackers covering very different needs, it helps to think about which gap in your routine you're actually trying to fill before you buy anything.

 Start with the shoes.
 If your current footwear is even slightly uncomfortable, that's what's stopping your walks — not motivation.
 Proper walking shoes provide cushioning in the heel and forefoot, a flexible sole that bends with your natural gait, and enough width that your toes aren't compressed.
 Try to walk in any shoe before committing if you can.
 Foot shape varies enormously: someone with a wide foot, bunions, or flat arches will need very different support than someone with a narrow foot and high arches.
-The FitVille orthopedic option is worth serious consideration if you have any existing foot issues.
+The Brooks Addiction Walker 2 is worth serious consideration if you have any existing foot issues.

 You don't need to buy anything to start walking today — but having the right shoes dramatically increases how long you'll stick with the habit.
 If you're on the fence, shoes come first, trackers second.